EMDR Therapy

 Eye Movement Desensitization and Reprocessing

-What is EMDR?
+What is EMDR Therapy?

 Eye Movement Desensitization and Reprocessing (EMDR) is an innovative and highly effective therapy that has been used to help people heal from trauma, anxiety, and emotional distress.
 EMDR works by processing and re-integrating traumatic memories that may be “stuck,” preventing individuals from fully recovering or moving forward in their lives.
 Unlike traditional talk therapy, EMDR leverages eye movements or other forms of bilateral stimulation to rewire the brain’s response to distressing experiences, opening up to a sense of relief and resolution.

-How EMDR Works?
+How does EMDR Works?

 During an EMDR session, a trained therapist guides you to revisit traumatic memories in a controlled and safe environment.
 Through bilateral stimulation (such as guided eye movements, tapping, or sounds), your brain processes these memories similarly to how it does during REM sleep.
 This technique allows your mind to naturally heal by reducing the intensity and impact of distressing memories, so they no longer trigger the same level of emotional or physical response.